 Chop about 1/2 cup, or 10 dried apricots into tiny jewel like pieces so that every forkful of the salad has a nice sweet bit of apricot.

 Add the chopped apricots, 1/2 cup sliced almonds, and the cooled bulgur to the bowl with the parsley.
 Make sure the bulgur is cool so that it doesn’t wilt the parsley.

 Pour half of the prepared dressing over the salad and toss it until everything is well mixed and coated in dressing.
 Then, add more dressing as needed.
 I used about 3/4 of the dressing so that the salad was very moist and flavorful.
 It has held up well in the fridge, too.
 I’m on day 3 and it’s not at all wilty.
 Yay!

-It’s sweet, savory, crunchy, and YUMMY.
-I love this salad.
+This parsley salad is sweet, savory, crunchy, and YUMMY.

 Oh, and it’s PRETTY too!